Balaam: Biblical criticism

 In the view of some schools of textual criticism, the narrative, excepting the episode involving the donkey, is simply a framework invented to be able to insert much older poems.
+The incorporated tale of Balaam and his donkey is considered to be in the genre of fable, and to have been from later after he was already vilified.
+Robert Karl Gnuse believes there is possibly ancient Greek influences in the folktale of Balaam, due to the narrative similarities with that of Achilles and his talking horse Xanthus.